Danny Grewcock: Rugby career

 In 1996–97 he moved into the professional ranks with Coventry.
 It was Coventry's most successful period of the modern era, coming within touching distance of the Premiership.
 Along the way, with Grewcock an ever-present, they beat a Newcastle Falcons side featuring 15 internationals by 19-18 at Coundon Road.
 They eventually finished third to Newcastle and champions Richmond, and lost a promotion play-off against London Irish despite taking a narrow first leg advantage to Sunbury.
-Despite their second-tier status, both Grewcock and team mate Rob Hardwick were capped by England in this era.
+Despite their second-tier status, both Grewcock and teammate Rob Hardwick were capped by England in this era.

 Grewcock's first cap for England came in the 1997 tour to Argentina, scoring his first international try in the test in Buenos Aires.
 He was sent off during England's 1998 trip to New Zealand, after kicking an All Blacks' player in the head.
 He joined Saracens later that summer but switched to Bath for the 2001–02 season.

 He played in all three Test matches for the British & Irish Lions against Australia and in six of the ten tour matches overall.

 He was only able to make one appearance during the 2003 World Cup after a toe injury, and breaking a hand in England's match against Uruguay.
 He was replaced in the squad by Simon Shaw.
 He received a World Cup winner's medal in December 2004.

 Grewcock returned to domestic rugby with Bath and produced some outstanding rugby, which led to his international recall as the successor for Martin Johnson in the Six Nations.
 He started in all three Autumn 2004 tests.

 He was selected for the 2005 Lions tour to New Zealand.
 He was suspended for two months after being found guilty of biting New Zealand hooker Keven Mealamu during the first Test on 25 June.

 Grewcock continued to play for England in the Six Nations Championship, where he received a yellow card against Ireland.
 He received a suspension that ruled him out of the 2007 World Cup.
 Grewcock signed a one-year extension to his Bath contract, which kept him there until the end of the 2010–11 season.